tdevere/ADO_DNS_LABS/labs/lab2/README.md

 This exercise simulates a network connectivity failure where private endpoint access becomes unreliable.
 Your deployment pipeline intermittently fails to reach Azure Key Vault, despite infrastructure appearing properly configured.
 You'll need to investigate DNS resolution, network paths, and access policies to identify the root cause.

+> Tip: As a support engineer, remember the pipeline error is a symptom, not the root cause.
+Infrastructure issues (like DNS) often surface first as application failures (Key Vault access).

 ## 🌍 Real-World Scenario

 **Tuesday, 10:00 AM:** Your deployment pipeline suddenly fails with timeout errors accessing Azure Key Vault.
 The infrastructure team confirms "nothing changed" overnight.
 Private DNS zones exist, the private endpoint shows healthy status in the portal, and the agent VM can ping other resources without issue.